 Days required: 3 – 5

-You start from Taumarunui to do the five day version, or Whakahoro for the three day version.
+You start from Taumarunui to do the five day version, or Whakahoro for the three day version of the Whanganui Journey.

 The New Zealand summer is the best time for warmer temperatures and more stable weather (some companies stop operating in the winter, if you fall in it’s going to be freeeezing).

-We’d recommend avoiding the school and public holidays as it can get busy.
+We’d recommend avoiding school and public holidays as they can get busy.

 The official Great Walks season runs from 1st October to 30th April.

-This can vary depending on which company you use, but – like most of New Zealand – it isn’t cheap.
+Costs for the Whanganui Journey can vary depending on which company you use.
+But – like most of New Zealand – it isn’t cheap.

 Canoe hire starts at $180 NZD per person for the three day version and $190 NZD per person for the five day version (this includes barrels, transfers, life jackets, paddles, emergency beacon, maps and a briefing).